buddydev/bp-member-type-generator/readme.txt

-=== BP Member Type Generator ===
+=== BuddyPress Member Type Generator ===
 Contributors: buddydev,sbrajesh
 Tags: buddypress, member-type, bp-member-type
 Requires at least: 4.0
-Tested up to: 4.5
+Tested up to: 4.6.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress Member Type generator allows site admins to create/manage member types from dashboard
+BuddyPress Member Type Generator allows site admins to create/manage member types from dashboard.

 == Description ==

-BuddyPress Member Type generator allows site admins to create and manage member types from dashboard.
+BuddyPress Member Type Generator allows site admins to create and manage member types from dashboard.
 A member type can be easily created, activated and deactivated from admin dashboard.

 Features:

 *   Create/Edit/Delete Member Types  from WordPress dashboard
 *   Bulk assign member type to users from the users list screen
-*   A member type can be marked active/deactive from the edit member type page
+*   A member type can be marked active/deactive from the edit member type page(Only till BuddyPress 2.6.2, BuddyPress 2.7.0 does it out of the box )

 **Support**

 Though we will keep an eye here, we may not be able to support via wordpress.org forums.
-For support, please consider using [BuddyDev Premium Forum](http://buddydev.com/support/forums/) or let us know your feedback via [blog comment](http://buddydev.com/buddypress/introducing-buddypress-member-type-generator/).
+For support, please use [BuddyDev Premium Forum](https://buddydev.com/support/forums/) or let us know your feedback via [blog comment](https://buddydev.com/buddypress/introducing-buddypress-member-type-generator/).

 == Installation ==